📄️ Contents

 📄️ Event Filter Basics

-The Event Filter is a powerful tool that lets you sift through astronomical events in real-time, so you only see the ones that matter to you.
+The filter script is a powerful tool that lets you sift through astronomical events in real-time, so you only see the ones that matter to you.
 Consider it a digital sieve, catching the specific events you want while ignoring the others.